veive-io/account-as/README.md

 #### **Operation Validation and `authorize` Method**

-Veive extends operation validation to include not only initial user operations but also "external" operations generated internally by contracts.
+Veive extends operation validation to include not only initial user operations but also "external" operations generated when a contract calls an external contract.
 This ensures comprehensive validation of all actions, including those that could manipulate transaction outcomes.

 The `authorize` method is a crucial addition, automatically invoked for every operation requiring validation.
 It checks if the operation is permitted by consulting relevant validation modules, ensuring secure and authorized execution of all actions.